NethServer/ns8-core/docs/modules/port_allocation.md

 - `TCP_PORTS`, `UDP_PORTS`: only if value is greater than 1 and less or equal than 8, it contains a comma separated list of ports like, i.e. `20001,20002,20003`

-Currently allocated ports are saved in an SQLite database file on each node.
+Currently, allocated ports are saved in an SQLite database file located in the node working directory.

-The module must require an additional role to manage its port allocation.
-This can be done by setting the `org.nethserver.authorizations` label on the module image, as shown in the following example:
+The module requires an additional role to manage its port allocation, which is assigned by setting the `org.nethserver.authorizations` label on the module image, as shown in the following example:
 ```
 org.nethserver.authorizations = node:portsadm
 ```

-The module will be granted execution permissions for the `allocate-ports` and `deallocate-ports` actions on the local node.
+The module will be granted execution permissions for the following actions on the local node:
+- `allocate-ports`
+- `deallocate-ports`

 The `ports_manager` library provides functions for managing network ports used by different modules within an application.
 You can dynamically allocate and deallocate ports based on the module's requirements.